tari/83pa28d/lesson/day03.md

  * BC is used by instructions and code sections that operate on streams of bytes as a **b**yte **c**ounter.
  * DE holds the address of a memory location that is a **de**stination.
- * IX is a funky li'l register called an **i**nde**x** register.
+ * IX is the **i**nde**x** register.
 Almost everywhere HL is acceptable, so too is IX.
 Important to note that using IX results in slower and more inflated code than HL would (approximately double the size and time), so call on his services only when necessary (usually when HL is tied up).
 IX can do something special that no other register can though, we'll look at that in due time.

 To store to a register, you use the LD instruction.